I love playing board games and want to have the best board game accessories and upgrades for them all!

 5. Printed meeples

 Give your meeples some instant personality by replacing your stock little wooden ones with printed meeples.
-This set of meeples for Pandemic are made by Meeple Source and are available on Amazon.
+Meeple Source sells custom upgrades for loads of games.
 They look a lot cooler than the pawns that come with the base game.

 You’ll actually feel like you’re all playing individual characters with different roles, rather than just another player during the game.